-Currently, the Fund is self-funded for the PPO and prescription drug plans, meaning that the Fund pays the full cost of claim dollars for these plans.
+Currently, OP&F is self-funded for the PPO and prescription drug plans, meaning that OP&F pays the full cost of claim dollars for these plans.
 HMOs are not self-funded and, therefore, are paid on a premium basis.
+Through cost saving measures such as the implementation of the network plans (Individual Option Network PPOs and HMOs), OP&F has been able to enhance and expand benefit offerings to benefit recipients in the past few years without affecting the cost to benefit recipients.